-Lines of defence 1 and 2
+Lines of defence 1 and 2 Risk score trend

+Understanding our business Drivers of value creation Positioning the business for growth Governance for value creation Our performance Our Mineral Resources and Mineral Reserves
-- Large number of devices connected to the corporate network increase our vulnerability, especially in operational systems (Internet of Things) - Vulnerability due to lack of awareness - Limited technology resources to accommodate remote working - Most employees worked remotely during lockdown - New ransomware models

-- Production and financial loss - Information loss Protection of Personal Information, 2013 (Act 4 of 2013) (POPIA) implications - Business interruption - Legal and regulatory impacts (POPIA implications)

-- Ensure we have security governance in place and that it is monitored - Prevent data loss - Stricter security practices - Ensure regular and ongoing security awareness - Monitor compliance with POPIA - · Business continuity management plan and disaster recovery testing

-The prevalence of cybersecurity attacks, with ransomware the most prevalent, is expected to increase.
-Proactive action improves the robustness of the cybersecurity posture.
-Exxaro continues to benchmark its cybersecurity profile to enhance our efforts on vulnerability identification and management.
+Drivers Large number of devices connected to the corporate network increase our vulnerability, especially in operational systems (Internet of Things) Vulnerability due to lack of awareness Limited technology resources to accommodate remote working Most employees worked remotely during lockdown New ransomware models Impacts Production and financial loss Information loss - Protection of Personal Information, 2013 (Act 4 of 2013) (POPIA) implications Business interruption Legal and regulatory impacts (POPIA implications) Ensure we have security governance in place and that it is monitored Prevent data loss Stricter security practices Ensure regular and ongoing security awareness Monitor compliance with POPIA Business continuity management plan and disaster recovery testing The prevalence of cybersecurity the most prevalent, is expected improves the robustness of the continues to benchmark its cybe our efforts on vulnerability iden to increase.
+Proactive action cybersecurity posture.
+Exxarc ersecurity profile to enhance Strategic KPIs Strategic objective impacted Microsoft Secure Score • Make our minerals and energ y businesses thrive Material theme Capital impacted Line of defence 1, 2 and 3 Risk score trend

-• Microsoft Secure Score

-Line of defence 1, 2 and 3